 - Crushed eye shadows can also be mixed with clear nail polish to create new nail polish colours.

-- Kids too love playing and inheriting old makeup.
+- Kids also love playing and inheriting old makeup.
 Crushed eye shadow powders can be mixed with clear glue or even white paint to create fun shimmery colours for kids to play with.

 - Sometimes when an eyeshadow loses its pigmentation it shouldn’t be used on the eyes anymore.
 In that instance neutral colours can be used instead as a blush or highlight along the cheekbones.